What is the Tomodachi Program?

 This program is not a homestay program.
 If you would like to have the student stay in your home and you invite them, this is fine.
-However, we are discouraging overnight stays.
-If like many families, you are very busy and prefer not to be a host for overnight or week-long guests, please explain to the student that this is not a homestay program.
+However, we discourage overnight stays.
+If, like many families, you are very busy and prefer not to be a host for overnight or week-long guests, please explain to the student that this is not a homestay program.
 You are not obligated to be a homestay family and we encourage the students to participate in other programs if they desire a homestay situation.
 For your reference, housing is always available to students at TIUA or WU throughout the academic year (including vacation periods).

-If you are wishing to have your student stay overnight with your family, TIUA will conduct a home visit to determine whether or not the accommodations are appropriate/adequate.
+If you are wishing to have your student stay overnight with your family, a TIUA staff member will conduct a home visit to determine whether or not the accommodations are appropriate/adequate.
 Each student needs to have his/her own bed, preferably in their own room.
 Also, the student must complete a request form and obtain permission from their parents.
 Additionally, every time you invite the student to stay over, TIUA needs to be notified in writing.